nrokh/ScientificFigures/README.md

  <details>
   <summary>Details</summary>

-During this workshop, we will be working
-- How to Inkscape

 </details>

 <h2 align="center">Running your own Tutorial </h2>

 Information for Running your tutorial is coming soon.
 We will provide the following teaching materials:
 - Lesson plan for two-hour workshop for lab group, department, etc.
 - Slides for two hour workshop including powerpoints and PDFs
 - Slido poll questions for engagement
 - Example survey questions for feedback to improve the workshop

 ## Citation